 - Study the effects of a new medicine and determine if it is effective in treating a disease;

 - Provide critical information needed to submit new medicines to government agencies that determine if medicines can be prescribed to treat a disease; and

 - Gather scientific evidence that has the potential to inform future patient care.

 Choosing to participate in clinical research is a personal and individual decision.
 The following factors are common motivations for participants:

 Learn more about their disease

 Potentially help save or improve lives of other patients in the future

 There are benefits and risks to participating in a clinical research study.
-As part of the informed consent process, the study doctor and team will review with you the benefits and risks of joining the ELEVATE 1 clinical study.
+As part of the informed consent process, the study doctor and team will review with you the benefits and risks of joining a clinical study.